Path-dependency and emergent computing under vectorial driving: B-GRAPHS AND BOOLEAN CIRCUITS

-While this mapping from path dependency to Boolean logic circuits highlights the potential for {\em in materia} computing with multiple inputs, Boolean circuits are hard to interpret, in particular for larger systems.
-Moreover, technical issues arise to the frequent occurrence of race-conditions in such circuits -- {During race conditions, the logic state flips at multiple locations in the circuit simultaneously, leading to sensitivities to tiny differences in their timing.
-These race conditions are a major reason for the widespread use of clocked, synchronous circuits in digital technology, rather than more frugal, faster and energy efficient asynchronous circuits.} Finally, not all physical systems allow natural binarization of their configurations.
+While the representation using Boolean circuits highlights the potential for {\em in materia} computing with multiple inputs, {it relies on a binarization of the system's configurations $\vec{x}\rightarrow\vec{Q}$, which is not always possible.
+Moreover, } Boolean circuits are hard to interpret, in particular for larger systems, and technical issues arise from the frequent occurrence of race-conditions in such circuits -- {During race conditions, the logic state flips at multiple locations in the circuit simultaneously, leading to sensitivities to tiny differences in their timing.
+These race conditions are a major reason for the widespread use of clocked, synchronous circuits in digital technology, rather than more frugal, faster, and energy-efficient asynchronous circuits.}

-We therefore introduce a graph representation of path dependencies to binary inputs (Fig.~\ref{fig:binary}a3-e3).
-These binary graphs (b-graphs) contain the evolution of the configuration during each possible (de)compression, for a specific fixed set of strain scales $\varepsilon^M_i$.
-Each unique configuration corresponds to a node, and all nodes are grouped according to their respective binary strain $b_i$.
-The smooth or non-smooth evolution during each (de)compression step is represented by undirected and directed edges respectively.
-A b-graph is thus a mixed graph where each node has $n$ outgoing edges corresponding to the $n$ possible binary (de)compression steps, as we show for sample A (Fig.~\ref{fig:binary}a3-e3).
+{We therefore introduce binary graphs (b-graphs), which retain the full output configuration descriptor $\vec{x}$ and capture the evolution to binarized strains for a specific fixed set of strain scales $\varepsilon^M_i$ (Fig.~\ref{fig:binary}a3-e3, Movie~3).
+In these b-graphs,} each unique configuration corresponds to a node, and all nodes are grouped according to their respective binary strain $b_i$.
+The smooth or non-smooth evolution during each (de)compression step is represented by undirected and directed edges, respectively.
+A b-graph is thus a mixed graph where each node has $n$ outgoing edges corresponding to the $n$ possible binary (de)compression steps, as we show for sample A (Fig.~\ref{fig:binary}a3-e3, Movie~3).

-B-graphs contain a subset of the information in pt-graphs.
-The restriction to binary compression, however, circumvents the challenges associated with obtaining complex strain maps, in particular for higher dimensional strains, and provides a practical, scalable and often natural strategy to explore the saillant features of the path dependent response.
-In particular, we note that the non-Abelian and mixed-mode response, as well as the ADS motifs, can be represented in b-graphs.
+{The b-graph depends on the choice of $\varepsilon_i^M$ --- so that a single system described by one pt-graph/strain map may encompass multiple b-graphs (Fig.~\ref{fig:binary}).
+B-graphs thus} contain a subset of the information in pt-graphs and circumvent the challenges associated with obtaining complex strain maps, in particular for higher-dimensional strains. {B-graphs thus provide} a practical, scalable, and natural strategy to explore the salient features of the path-dependent response.
+In particular, we note that the non-Abelian and mixed-mode response, as well as the ADS-pattern, can be represented in b-graphs.